tradingstrategy-ai/docs/source/overview/tooling.rst

 Trading Strategy tooling is centered around Python programming language and its quant finance libraries.
 Python, Jupyter Notebook and Pandas mathematical libraries are the most popular data research solutions for finance.

+See :ref:`getting started tutorial <getting-started>` for more information.